Zestylogic/FMark/FMark/src/Common/TOCite/README.md

 Syntax to indicate format to be fixed.
 %%Citation = Harvard
 ```
-How it should show up:
+How it should show up with Harvard:

 This is a citation(Wang, 2018).
 This is another(Wang, 2017) one.

 Wang, Z. (2018) *Not a real book*.

 Wang, E. (2017) *Not a real website*.
 Available from: www.example.com/website [Accessed 4th March 2018].

+if Chicago style is chosen:

+This is a citation(Wang 2018).
+This is another(Wang 2017) one.

+Zifan Wang.
+2018. *Not a real book*.

+Eric Wang.
+2017.
+"Not a real website."
+Accessed March 3, 2018. https://www.example.com/website

 ## Submission Write-up